julia-smith/data-viz-for-all/Pre-Production Checklist/README.md

 <hr>
 ##Visible States:
-* Use a distinct, *visible* style for the different element states:
+* Use *distinct, visible* styles for the different element states:
  * default
  * hover
  * selected